French ship Souverain (1819): Service history

 Launched in 1819, Souverain was not commissioned before 16 April 1840.
 She then became the flagship of the Second Division of the Mediterranean Squadron, under the Captain Jouglas from 1841, and later under Captain Daguenet from 1842.

 In 1842, the squadron patrolled the coast of Italy; a notable alumni of the cruise was then-Ensign Jean-Bernard Jauréguiberry.

 Decommissioned after the cruise, Souverain was reactivated on 1 April 1846 to serve as the flagship of Joinville's escadre d’évolutions, with Captain Charner as flag officer.
 In July 1847, the squadron sailed to Tripoli on a background of tensions between France, Tripoli and Tunis.

 In 1848, Admiral Charles Baudin relieved Joinville as head of the squadron.
 Baudin set his mark on Friedland, while Souverain, under Captain Le Barbier de Titian, remained as one of the strongest units of the squadron.
 She served off Italy, before returning to Toulon and being decommissioned on 18 November 1848.

-From November 1853, engineer Sylvestre du Perron directed work on Souverain to add a 600-shp steam engine, after plans by Dupuy de Lôme, without lengthening the ship; Souverain started her new trials in June 1857, under Commander de Jouslard.
+From November 1853, engineer Sylvestre du Perron directed work on Souverain to add a 600-shp steam engine, after plans by Henri Dupuy de Lôme, without lengthening the ship; Souverain started her new trials in June 1857, under Commander de Jouslard.
 In her new configuration, she still carried 110 guns.
 In 1862, she was reconfigured as a troopship for the Second French intervention in Mexico, with only 16 30-pounder long guns, under Captain Sévin.
 Souverain was listed in the reserve between 1863 and November 1866, when she took part in the French retreat from Mexico, under Captain Leblanc.